With Looming Rate Hikes, Time To Hedge Gold, Not Buy And Hold

 The policies implemented by the Federal Reserve since the financial recession, including quantitative easing, have created a marketplace unique to current times.
 The impact of these measures on "safe-haven" assets such as gold should not be overlooked.
 The next Federal Open Market Committee (FOMC) meeting is less than two weeks away.
 Since 2008, there have only been three rate hikes of .25% each.
 In all three instances, gold was impacted in both the days preceding and following the Fed's decision.

 The following chart shows the performance of gold from October 2015 through May 2017.
 Leading up to all three rates hikes, gold declined.
-Shortly after each hikes, gold rebounded quite rapidly.
+Shortly after each hike, gold rebounded quite rapidly.
 If history repeats, investors should expect a downturn in gold over the next two weeks, then expect gold to rally if rates rise.

-Given this pattern, it is challenging to accurately "time" gold, and buy into the asset at the bottom of the dip.
+Given this pattern, it is challenging to accurately "time" gold and buy into the asset at the bottom of the dip.
 Rather than playing this guessing game, hedging gold may be a better alternative, given the amount of price fluctuation around the rate hike dates.
 Investments in gold that seek absolute returns, rather than the traditional long-only, can provide this exposure rather than just holding gold outright or the ETF of gold (NYSEARCA:GLD).

 Traditionally, gold has aligned with buy and hold strategies.
 Investors tend to think of the commodity as a stable asset.
 However, over the past 10 years, gold has experienced periods of high growth, in some cases nearly tripling in value, alongside periods of substantial drops.
 Currently, the value of gold is down about 33% from its 2011 highs.
 Long-only strategies expose investors directly to these drastic price fluctuations in an asset that is supposed to provide steady growth.

 Holding gold outright, rather than seeking opportunities to hedge or achieve absolute return, creates a standard deviation, or dispersion from its mean, bigger than one would likely assume.
-According to Morningstar, the 10 year standard deviations on GLD and SPY are 19.32 and 15.19 respectively.
+According to Morningstar, the 10-year standard deviations on GLD and SPY are 19.32 and 15.19, respectively.
 This is apparent in the poor performance of the commodity space.
 Morningstar has the Long Only Commodity group at -4% for the past 10 years and Commodities Precious Metals at -5.01% over the past five years.

 Hedging with options can provide a solution to navigating this volatility within gold prices.
 This is even more relevant in today's market.
 Investing in gold directly, or a fund that tracks the value of the asset at face value, does not necessarily provide protection.